Ixisten/Ixisten/README.md

 - 👋 Hi, I’m @Ixisten
 - 👀 I’m interested in Minecraft and gaming in general.
-- 🌱 I’ve learned the basics of C# in college and am currently learning Java.
+- 🌱 I’ve learned the basics of C# in college and dabbled in Java for Minecraft modding.
-- 💞️ I’m looking for a career in java currently.
-- 📫 How to reach me: ryan4dave@hotmail.ca
+- 📫 How to reach me: kroes.ryan@outlook.com

 <!---
 Ixisten/Ixisten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.